Nangal/ayo/GOVERNANCE.md

 * [Current list of TC members](./README.md#current-project-team-members)

+All TC members are owners of the Ayo.js GitHub organization, and also have admin rights in the Ayo.js Discord server.

 ## Community Committee

 The Community Committee (CC) is responsible for handling issues regarding the